ibm-cloud-docs/cloud-databases/howto-whitelists.md

 ## Whitelisting {{site.data.keyword.databases-for}} in your Environment

-If you use whitelisting to control connections in your environment, you can use the lists below to whitelist {site.data.keyword.databases-for}} deployments.
+If you use whitelisting to control connections in your environment, you can use the lists below to whitelist {{site.data.keyword.databases-for}} deployments.
 You should whitelist all of the subnet ranges for the _entire_ region that your deployments live in.

 ### `che01` List
 Subnet | Location